Please note: At your instructor's discretion,

 in the dataset.

-It is about 17 minutes long, so you may want to try
+17 minutes long, so you may want to try following the

-following the written instructions below first.
-Why do
+written instructions below first.
+Why do you need to

-you need to know how to do this?
-For example, when
+know how to do this?
+For example, when international

-running statistics on the full dataset would return
+statistics on the full dataset would return results for

 Key steps noted in the screencast: